 Dutch Oven Roast Chicken – perfectly seasoned with a combination of spices and brown sugar that give it a beautiful crispy skin with tender, juicy meat.
-Let me show you how easy it is to roast a whole chicken using your dutch oven.
+Like most of the Family Favorite Chicken Recipes you’ll find on this site, this is an easy recipe.
+Let me show you how to roast a whole chicken using a cast iron dutch oven pan.

 Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, click here.

 Let’s go back in time to when our mother’s would roast a chicken at least once a week…oh wait, maybe you still do that?
 I have to admit a whole chicken is not something usually on my Weekly Meal Plan.
 But that all changes with the creation of this simply delicious recipe!

 Dutch Oven Roast Chicken